This information is intended for use by health professionals

 Concomitant use that should be used with caution:

 Amiodarone: Concomitant administration of fluconazole with amiodarone may increase QT prolongation.
 Therefore caution should be taken when both drugs are combined, notably with high dose fluconazole (800 mg).

 Concomitant use of the following other medicinal products lead to precautions and dose adjustments:

 The effect of other medicinal products on fluconazole

-Rifampicin: Concomitant administration of fluconazole and rifampicin resulted in a 25% decrease in the AUC and a 20% shorter half-life of fluconazole.
-In patients receiving concomitant rifampicin, an increase of the fluconazole dose should be considered.
+Rifampicin: Concomitant administration of fluconazole and rifampicin resulted in a 25% decrease in the AUC and 20% shorter half-life of fluconazole.
+In patients receiving concomitant rifampicin, an increase in the fluconazole dose should be considered.

 Interaction studies have shown that when oral fluconazole is coadministered with food, cimetidine, antacids or following total body irradiation for bone marrow transplantation, no clinically significant impairment of fluconazole absorption occurs.

 The effect of fluconazole on other medicinal products